 Shoes boxes like carton boxes are fodder for your creativity.
 A pair of good sharp scissors and blades, strong glue and thick clear tape, some inspiration and voila! the kids have new toys.
 When my older child was about 3 to 4 years, I started these projects with them.
 What great fun these projects were!

 Airlines provide their customers with eye shades and socks during flight.
 We had plenty of those.
 I decided to use the pouches for keeping mobile phone chargers and all other electrical or electronic wires and gadgets that relate to travel.
 Those metal pins in the chargers easily make holes in Ziplock bags and yet they need to be kept with their wires.
 Since they are not see through, mark them clearly with a thick permanent marker.

 Yes, I went to the extent of making a camera case for my portable digital camera using a lining and some Velcro.
 I wanted something thin and light to protect the camera so that it didn’t weigh my handbag down.
 Now mobile phones are great substitutes for such cameras.
 Just use the idea for something else.

-Here is an example of the use of a cutlery tray for organising stationary; Chinese take out plastic containers and a pink plastic box file holder used for organising all sorts of stationery.
+Here is an example of the use of a cutlery tray for organizing stationary; Chinese take out plastic containers and a pink plastic box file holder used for organizing all sorts of stationery.